October 25, 2019 #MINNAatHome

 Soft, elegant, casual, playful, natural.
 That's 5 words!

-At MINNA we believe in creating beautiful, ethically made products and using business to do good - how do these concepts relate to or inspire your project/purpose/process?
+At MINNA we believe in creating beautiful, ethically made products and using business to do good - how do these concepts relate to or inspire your work?

 At Shapeless Studio, we really put a lot of emphasis on using natural materials.
 Natural wood, stone, terracotta, glass... we try to avoid synthetic, petroleum-based and ultra-processed materials whenever possible.
 We just think natural materials add a layer of depth and history to our projects, especially working in the historic context of Brooklyn.
 We also like to use products that were created by good companies that have a strong culture of designing and making, like MINNA!
 We especially love supporting local companies.
 Engaging with our local design ecosystems really enriches our projects!

 What about your home makes it feel like home?
-What is a favorite memory of yours in your home?
+What is a favorite memory in your home?

 I think a home that reflects your particular lifestyle can really help you settle into who you are as a person, and make it easier to organize your life.
 That organization can be physical neatness, but it can also be emotional, spiritual, creative, professional… your home is like your rock in the sea.
 It’s fun to help our clients design their dream home, because everybody has different motivators, and you can really see it in their finished spaces!